List of oilfield service companies

-This is a list of oilfield service companies – notable companies that provide services to the petroleum exploration and production industry but do not typically produce petroleum.
+This is a list of oilfield service companies – which provide services to the petroleum exploration and production industry but do not typically produce petroleum.
 In the list, notable subsidiary companies and divisions are listed as sub-lists of their current parent companies.

 Definition

 Oilfield service companies may produce, maintain, and repair equipment used in oil extraction and oil transportation.
 In 2019, the global oilfield services market was US $ 267.8 billion.